lws210725/CPR-BEAMS/README.md

 Grid the data and produce localised monthly abundance timeseries for representative example taxa, highlighting missing samples and backfilling the data (with the local median value for any given month)

+Initial code for the 2023/2024 version of this project is available on https://github.com/lws050721/CPR-BEAMS and includes

+cprbeams_datareader.m

+cprbeams_datareader_arearestriction.m

-Initial code for the 2023/2024 version of this project is available on https://github.com/lws050721/CPR-BEAMS and includes cprbeams_datareader.m cprbeams_datareader_arearestriction.m which read BCO-DMO data to end of 2021.
-New code for the 2024/2025 version of this project is available on https://github.com/lws210725/CPR-BEAMS and includes the above plus cprbeams_datareader_1958_2022.m cprbeams_datareader_arearestriction_1958_2022.m which reads BCO-DMO data to end of 2022.
+which read BCO-DMO data to end of 2021.
+It is preserved here to assist with backwards compatibility.
+New code for the 2024/2025 version of this project is available on https://github.com/lws210725/CPR-BEAMS and includes the above plus

+cprbeams_datareader_1958_2022.m

+cprbeams_datareader_arearestriction_1958_2022.m

+which reads BCO-DMO data to end of 2022.
 A further update is anticipated in 2026.